Algebra 1 Eoc Practice Test Florida

 Solution:

 A function is a relation where each input (x-value) has only one output (y-value).
-In option A, the input 1 has two different outputs (2 and 3), and in option D, the input 1 also has two different outputs.
-In options B and C, each input has only one unique output.
-However, option B is typically considered the best representation of a function when presented this way.
+And in options B and C, each input has only one unique output.
+Worth adding: in option A, the input 1 has two different outputs (2 and 3), and in option D, the input 1 also has two different outputs.
+On the flip side, option B is typically considered the best representation of a function when presented this way.

 Question 10: